 To protect your travel investment, we highly recommend the purchase of travel insurance before you leave home This is a great way to protect yourself while visiting Peru.
 Most people need one or two days to adjust to the high altitude in the mountains In case you have a hard time adjusting to the altitude, it is best to have insurance if you miss your tour.

 All of our treks embrace porters, who are chargeable for carrying and setting up all equipment.
 They will conjointly carry your personal duffel, that you may receive at your briefing the night before your trek.
 This duffel can not exceed 7 kg/14 lbs, and must include your sleeping bag(2kg) and an air mattress(1kg) if you choose to rent these from us.

 Although tipping may not be customary to you, it is of considerable significance to the people who will take care of you during your travel We hope that every trip we lead is exceptional, but tipping should be based completely on you satisfaction.

 If you feel like your guide, porters and chef have done an amazing job for you choose to give a tip, we have some general guidelines on how much to give.
 Generally teams offer collective tips that are shared between the cook and all porters.
-This tip is customarily presented on the last nigh of the trek, after your final dinner We recommend that each porter receives about 60 soles and your cook about 150 soles or more.
+This tip is customarily presented on the last nigh of the trek, after your final dinner We recommend that each porter receives about $25 and your cook double or more.
 That way they will end up with a great tip.
 The tip for your guide is done personally at the end of your trek.

 There are not ATMs on the trek so we recommend bringing enough cash when you leave Cusco.